MUFG Privacy Statement

 - Other individuals, such as authorized agents or family members

 - Our affiliates and subsidiaries

 - Vendors who provide services on our behalf

 - Data brokers

 We do not sell your personal information in exchange for monetary consideration.
-We may allow certain third parties (such as online advertising services) to collect your personal information via automated technologies on our websites in exchange for non-monetary consideration.
-We share the categories of personal information listed below for online advertising purposes.
-You have the right to opt-out of this disclosure of your information, which may be considered a “sale” under California law.
+We may disclose your personal information by allowing certain third parties (such as online advertising services) to collect your personal information via automated technologies on our websites for cross-context behavioral advertising purposes.
+Under California law, these kinds of disclosures may be considered a “sale” when the personal information is exchanged for non-monetary consideration, or “sharing” when the personal information is disclosed for cross-context behavioral advertising purposes.
+You have the right to opt-out of these types of disclosures of your information.

-During the 12-month period prior to the Last Updated date of this Statement, we may have sold the following categories of personal information about you to online advertising services:
+We may sell or share (and may have sold or shared during the 12-month period prior to the Last Updated date of this Statement), the following categories of personal information about you to online advertising services: